Mahmud-Araf/The_Hunt_For_Red_October/README.md

 ## Running the game

 ### using Terminal
-After opening the terminal in the folder where the game folder issimply use the command `make all` or `./a.out` or write
+After opening the terminal in the folder where the game folder is simply use the command `make all` or `./a.out` or write
 ```g++ src/*.cpp -lSDL2 -lSDL2_image -lSDL2_ttf -lSDL2_mixer && ./a.out```
 to run the game.